DCor00/HandGestureRecognition/README.md

 # Hand Gesture Recognition

 A Flask-based hand gesture recognition system that uses YOLO models to detect and process hand gestures in real-time.
 The application supports both live webcam streams and image uploads for gesture prediction and includes basic account management functionality.

+We used YOLO models **Yolov10x** and **Yolov10**, pretrained on the **HaGRID dataset** ([source](https://github.com/hukenovs/hagrid)), which also provides both the dataset and the models.

 ## Features